Best Things to do with a Day Trip to Savannah, Georgia

 James William, an antiques and historic preservationist, restored the home.
 So why is this home a must-see with a day trip to Savannah?
 Not only is the mansion historic and beautiful, but it is also the home of the popular novel Midnight in the Garden of Good and Evil.

 In fact, The Mercer Williams House is still owned by James William’s sister and is open for tours.

 Across the street, you will find Monterey Square which is one of the 22 original squares laid out by the founding father of Savannah, General James Oglethorpe.
 Inside the square is a 19th-century monument to Casimir Pulaski.

-Around the Square is charming homes and mansions including the Noble Hardee Mansion (also known as Alex Raskin Antiques) which is the last unrestored mansion in Savanah.
+Around the Square are charming homes and mansions, including the Noble Hardee Mansion (also known as Alex Raskin Antiques), which is the last unrestored mansion in Savanah.

 Address: 11 W Gordon St, Savannah, GA 31401

 East Jones Street